 A Secret Kuang Si Falls Tip

 Kay and I looked out looked around the parking lot at Kuang Si Falls, at the stalls selling snacks and trinkets to tourists like us.
 Charcoal smoke wafted through the air from skewer-lined grills and frying pans.
-After exploring Luang Prabang‘s most popular attraction, we had a little time on our hands to seek the “secret” part of the falls.
+After exploring Luang Prabang‘s most popular attraction, we had a little time on our hands to verify the “secret” Kuang Si Falls tip we received.

 I say “secret” in parentheses because it isn’t one to the locals, such as our guesthouse owner.
 According to him, the tourists don’t realise that there’s a restaurant right over the falls.
 If we found it, we would probably be the only foreigners there.

 Where would we find it, though?
 We didn’t even know the name of the restaurant.
 It would’ve been embarrassing to ask the stallholders about this place but I surmised that it could only be downstream.
 We followed the road that led out of the parking lot, leaving the chatter behind us.

 Within five minutes, we came across a white-walled temple with a gilded roof in the middle of a field.
 It was like the many others that we saw in Luang Prabang, but someone had trampled a path in the grass that led to someplace behind it.
 More importantly, the familiar sound of rushing water beckoned us to take a closer look.

 Behold, we were back at Kuang Si falls, but it was rather different from what we had seen earlier.
 Laotian families sat on the bamboo platforms that spanned the rapids, enjoying a late lunch and the company of loved ones, while little children played in the aquamarine water in their birthday suits.
 There seemed to be no other tourists in sight.